Unit 3 - Practice Quiz

 rules and usage of unreal and mixed conditionals Medium

-A. The company offered a four-day work week in the past, but morale did not improve.
+A. The company has already offered a four-day work week and morale improved.

 B. The company is planning to offer a four-day work week soon.